Fourier algebras of parabolic subgroups: Introduction

 \begin{thm} Let $P$ be the minimal parabolic subgroup in one of the simple Lie groups $\SO_0(n,1)$, $\SU(n,1)$, $\Sp(n,1)$ or $\FF$.
 Then $A(P) = B(P) \cap C_0(P)$. \end{thm}

-In order to prove Theorem~\ref{thm:fourier-PP} and Theorem~\ref{thm:fourier-P} we develop a general strategy for providing examples of groups that answer Question~\ref{q1} affirmatively.
+In order to establish Theorem~\ref{thm:fourier-PP} and Theorem~\ref{thm:fourier-P} we develop a general strategy for providing examples of groups that answer Question~\ref{q1} affirmatively.
 The strategy is based on (1) determining all irreducible representations of the group, (2) determining the irreducible subrepresentations of the regular representation and (3) disintegration theory.
-An often useful tool for (1) is the Mackey Machine (see \cite[Chapter 6]{Folland}).
+An often useful tool for (1) is the Mackey Machine (see \cite[Chapter 6]{MR1397028} and \cite{MR3012851}).
+Our strategy is contained in the following theorem.